-The Clip Copy screen can be used to back up video to an internal CD-RW drive, or external USB hard disk drive or CD-RW drive.
-The backup clip images can be viewed on computers running Microsoft Windows 98, ME, 2000 or XP.
-Refer to the Appendix A - USB Hard Disk Drive Preparation for information on preparing the external drive for back up.
+The Clip Copy screen can be used to copy video clips to an external USB hard disk drive, CD-RW drive or flash drive.
+The copied clips can be viewed on computers running Microsoft Windows 98, ME, 2000 or XP.
+Refer to the Appendix A - USB Hard Disk Drive Preparation for information on preparing the external drive for clip copy.